engineyard/ey-docs/pages/deploy-jruby-trial.md

 # Using JRuby with a trial account

-JRuby is currently a Beta feature on AppCloud.
 To deploy a JRuby application on a trial account, follow this process:

 *	[Create an application and environment.][2]
 *	[Reconfigure the environment for JRuby.][3]